minodisk/go-jsonschema/fixtures/schema.md

   - Example: `"my album"`
   - Type: string
 - owner
-  - Type:
+  - Type: object
 - private
   - true if this resource is private use
   - Example: `false`
   - Type: boolean
 - updated_at
   - When this resource was deleted at
+  - Type: string
-  - Type: date-time
+  - Format: date-time

 ### POST /albums